What else can I do with an architecture degree?

 |Other professionals, associate professionals and technicians||25.8|

 |Retail, catering, waiting and bar staff||4.7|

 Which careers attract architecture and building students?

-Construction, civil engineering and surveying was by far the most popular career choice for architecture, building and planning students identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-Just over a third (37%) of the architecture, building and planning students who participated in the survey said they were interested in this area.
+Construction, civil engineering and surveying was by far the most popular career choice for architecture, building and planning students identified by a 2018 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
+Just under a fifth (18.6%) of the architecture, building and planning students who participated in the survey said they were interested in this area.
 The most popular careers for this group of students were as follows:

 Famous people with architecture degrees

 Don’t worry if these career paths don’t immediately grab you, as there are plenty of other things to do after studying architecture.
 Take these famous people as examples:

 - Tom Ford – studied interior architecture before going into fashion design and film.